SOS Children's Village Bulnes

 In 2010, a massive earthquake measuring 8.8 on the moment magnitude scale hit Chile.
-Its epicentre was only 34 km off the coast of the Ñuble Province.
+Its epicenter was only 34 km off the coast of the Ñuble Province.
 An estimated nine per cent of the Chilean population, and over 17 per cent of the population in the Ñuble region, lost their homes due to the earthquake and the ensuing tsunami.
 SOS Children’s Villages provided emergency relief, such as food, clothing, and basic hygiene products, to around 280 families, as well as offering emotional support.
-These emergency programmes were then gradually turned into self-sustainable development programmes run by the community itself.
+These emergency programs were then gradually turned into self-sustainable development programs run by the community itself.

 Rebuilding does not just refer to infrastructure

 The earthquake did great damage to the region’s infrastructure and the consequences are far-reaching.
 The destruction of innumerable shops and companies meant that many employees were laid off – and some no longer even have a home to return to.
 This led to a big migratory flux to other cities.
 Several small towns were abandoned entirely, with residents fleeing to the hills in fear of further tsunamis.

 Hundreds of small farmers and business owners lost everything in 2010.
 Animals were killed, harvests destroyed, and forest fires demolished thousands of hectares.
 The regional government of Ñuble has created an emergency fund to help people get back on their feet, but hundreds of families remain in a desperate situation.
 Migration to a larger city may seem like the only option to them, but there is no guarantee that their lives will improve once they arrive there.
 Infrastructure may not be in place, or they may not be able to find work.